HeisenbugLtd/spat/README.md

   adding helping assertion or restructure the logic) and then run `gnatprove` again.
-If you now run `spat` again all unchanged proofs will be reported as having a time of 0.0 s, but the verification conditions that had to be re-verified will show the time spent proofing them.
+If you now run `spat` again all unchanged proofs will be reported as having a time of 0.0 s, but the verification conditions that had to be re-verified will show the time spent proving them.
 Which, in the case of trying to optimize proof times is exactly what you want.